Agriculture and Food Security

 Economic Growth and Trade

-USAID is enhancing agricultural productivity and increasing Tanzania’s competitiveness in domestic and regional markets through the expansion of irrigation and market access by reducing transport costs for farm inputs and products.
-USAID also works to strengthen the financial systems and increase access to microfinance.
+We are enhancing agricultural productivity and increasing Tanzania’s competitiveness in domestic and regional markets through the expansion of irrigation and market access by reducing transport costs for farm inputs and products.
+We also work to strengthen the financial systems and increase access to microfinance.

-USAID improves the quality of primary education by targeting reading, math and science in teacher training, policy and management.
-USAID also focuses on increasing access to basic education and addressing the needs of disadvantaged children.
+We improve the quality of primary education by targeting reading, math and science in teacher training, policy and management.
+We also focus on increasing access to basic education and addressing the needs of disadvantaged children.

-USAID is working with the Government of Tanzania to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities, and scale up voluntary family planning services.
+We work with the Government of Tanzania to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities, and scale up voluntary family planning services.
 Between 2003 and 2012, HIV prevalence fell from 7.0 to 5.1 percent.
 We also work with indigenous Tanzanian organizations to address women’s and girls’ empowerment.

 In critically threatened watersheds, we support the delivery of sustainable, market-driven water supply, sanitation and hygiene services to improve health and increase economic resilience of the poor in targeted rural areas and small towns.